 A lump formed in my throat.
 “Put a pin in that and STAY HERE.
 PLEASE.
 I DO NOT need this man seeing you.”
 I begged Ameya who promised to remain out of site.

-I hurried to catch up with my other sister who lead me to the front porch where we waited for the Deacon to join us.
+I hurried to catch up with Lisa who briskly walked to the front porch to wait for Deacon Tompkins.
 After a few minutes he arrived with a disheveled Antony in tow.

 “Why is he here?
 Why is he not in jail?”
 I challenged, glaring at his son.

 “Now, now, Amya…calm down.
 I know you’re upset, but it’s not what you think.
 Antony came to explain himself.”
 Deacon Tompkins exited his car looking like a presidential candidate.

 “He can explain whatever he needs to the police, sleeping with a twelve-year-old is rape!”

 “I didn’t sleep with Timaya though!”
 Antony spoke up, conviction in his voice.
 “I wasn’t even there.
 She may have thought it was me, but it wasn’t.
 I just brought her home.
 That’s how I got her house key.”